Engine Lathe Basics 211

 tapping

-The process of cutting internal threads in a workpiece with a multi-point tool.
+A lathe cutting operation that creates internal threads in a workpiece with a multi-point tool.
 Tapping is an internal diameter operation.

 three-jaw chuck

 A chuck with three jaws that move together.
-Three-jaw chucks automatically center a workpiece and can be set up quickly and easily.
+A three-jaw chuck automatically centers a workpiece and can be set up quickly and easily.

 tolerance